MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-bash-tutorial.md

 ## Using for loops and querying arrays

-In this section of the tutorial, we will create a storage account and then use for loops to create a number of containers.
-We will then explore querying JSON arrays.
+In this section of the tutorial, we will create a storage account and then use for loops to create a number of blobs and containers.
+We will also demonstrate querying JSON arrays and working with environment variables.

 ### Create storage account

-The following command creates a storage account that we will use when we create a number of storage containers.
+The following command uses the [az storage account create](/cli/azure/storage/account?view=azure-cli-latest#az-storage-account-create) command to create a storage account that we will use when creating storage containers.

 ```azurecli
 storageAccount="learnbash$randomIdentifier"